 This will not function if you eat fast as the intricate system does not have enough time to work.
 Therefore, chew your food slowly and give yourself enough time to enjoy the pleasure of eating and at the same time, give your system adequate time for the hormone leptin to get into action.

 2. Better Digestion

-Eating slowly will give the enzyme in your saliva sufficient time to breakdown the food.
-This will assist and give better digestion.
+Eating slowly gives the enzyme in your saliva sufficient time to break down the food.
+This will give better digestion.

-If your digestive system is weak, you will not be able to absorb the many nutrients in your food, irrespective of whether it is high quality organic food or junk food.
+If your digestive system is weak, you will not absorb the many nutrients in your food, irrespective of whether it is high-quality organic food or junk food.

 Unlike what most people perceived it to be, digestion starts in the mouth and not in your stomach.
 Hence, the more time spent chewing food in the mouth, the less time taken to do this function in the stomach.
 Therefore, you will have less digestive issues.

 Wind or flatulence is one of the side effects of poor digestive system.
 It arises from trapped wind cause by, amongst the things, eating too fast.

 4. Less Stress

 When you eat slowly, you concentrate on your eating and your mind is focus on that action only.
 You pay attention to your eating.
 You are in a state that is less stressful unlike when you are gulping your meals and thinking of what to do next.